The 10 Jobs with the Fastest Pay Growth

 But it’s still a hassle!
 It takes time you don’t have, fighting charges you didn’t make.
 So what’s the solution?
 Use your credit reports to catch fraudulent charges that have been made, as well as to avoid new ones.

 So let’s say a thief steals your identity.
 If they just stole account information for one card, then you can use your monthly statements to make sure extra charges aren’t being made.

 This is where your credit reports come in handy.
-You can monitor your reports to see if any new accounts are opened in your name, or if there’s any suspicious activity on one of your accounts.
+You can monitor your reports to see if any new accounts are opened in your name.
+You can also check to see if there’s any suspicious activity on one of your accounts.
 Of course, if you want to keep an eye on it, you’re going to need more than the one free report you’re allowed to get every twelve months.
-Instead you need something like an ID theft protection service.
+Instead, you need something like an ID theft protection service.
 This way, you can monitor the activity in your reports over a longer period of time.

 If you’re really concerned that your identity has been stolen, you can place fraud alerts in your credit reports directly with each credit bureau.
 There are three types of alerts that can be placed:

 In any case, all pre-approved credit and insurance offers are stopped for two years.
 In addition, you have extra steps to confirm that you are you when you want to open any account.

 Obviously, the point of credit report fraud alert is to prevent someone from opening a new account in your name.
 A side-effect is that you, yourself, will also have a harder time opening new credit in your name.

 If you’re applying for a mortgage or car loan when a fraud alert is active on your account, make sure to tell the lender so they can be aware of potential roadblocks.
 One of the roadblocks is that the credit bureaus may call you at the home or office number you provided when the alert was placed.
 If you can’t be reached at that number, then you can face delays.